 Imposters

 We make little room for wildness in our cities.
-The shrubs and weeds that crop up in windowsills and rain gutters seem like a frail gesture — architectural imposters that serve as proof that we have succeeded in creating truly civilized spaces.
+The shrubs and weeds that crop up on windowsills and in rain gutters seem like a frail gesture — architectural imposters that serve as proof that we have succeeded in creating truly civilized spaces.
 However, these plants reflect nature’s constant movements to reclaim, posing questions about what really belongs.
-They mirror images of Chernobyl, or cinematic visions like Day of the Triffids of post-apocalyptic cities abandoned and overgrown.
+They evoke images of Chernobyl, or cinematic visions of post-apocalyptic cities, like Day of the Triffids.
 They remind us that the future will be very green without us.